cloud104/runtime-image-scanner/README.md

 PT-BR Version: [Here](README_pt-BR.md)

+> [!IMPORTANT]
+> This project is no longer maintained.
+> It has been **deprecated** and favor of [Trivy Operator](https://github.com/aquasecurity/trivy-operator).
+> Which now provides the same functionality (and more) as part of its supported feature set.
+>
+> Please migrate to Trivy Operator for ongoing updates, security fixes, and improvements.

 # Runtime Image Scanner
 This docker image scanner scans the entire kubernetes cluster looking for pods, performing a vulnerability scan on images.